/ceph/src/tools/kvstore_tool.cc:266:1: internal compiler error: Segmentation fault

 JENKINS-19022: warning: possible memory leak due to Git plugin usage; see: https://wiki.jenkins-ci.org/display/JENKINS/Remove+Git+Plugin+BuildsByBranch+BuildData

 I wonder whether this is a contributing factor to some of the issues we've seen?

 This specific issue appears to be transient as telling Jenkins to try again appears to resolve it in most cases.
 This may indicate some form of resource contention as the cause.

-#4 Updated by Kefu Chai over 1 year ago
+#4 Updated by Kefu Chai about 2 years ago

 If we see this again we could try temporarily adding "--param ggc-min-expand=1 --param ggc-min-heapsize=0" to the compiler command line as that seems to prevent the segfault, at least in my testing.